mcealera/streamlitecs/README.md

 package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-1. To manually create a virtualenv on MacOS and Linux:
+1. To manually create a virtualenv on MacOS and Linux, navigate to the projects root directory and run:

 ```
 $ python3 -m venv .venv